haydenjameslee/unity-super-find/README.md

 # SuperFind

-SuperFind is an open-source Unity plugin to replace the GameObject.Find method.
+A slow version of Unity's GameObject.Find that allows for CSS-like selectors and handles inactive GameObjects.

 SuperFind allows you to find inactive GameObjects, use powerful selectors which make finding a GameObject much simpler and easy to maintain, and gives you a FindAll method to find all GameObjects that match your query.

 **Warning**: SuperFind is approximately 10x slower than Unity's (already slow) GameObject.Find method.
 As with GameObject.Find, you should not use SuperFind in an update loop or any other performance sensitive code path.